-You qualify for the Catastrophic Coverage Stage when your out-of-pocket costs have reached the \$7,050 limit for the plan year.
-Once you are in the Catastrophic Coverage Stage, you will stay in this payment stage until the end of the plan year.
+You enter the Catastrophic Coverage Stage when your out-of-pocket costs have reached the \$7,400 limit for the calendar year.
+Once you are in the Catastrophic Coverage Stage, you will stay in this payment stage until the end of the calendar year.

-During this stage, the plan will pay most of the cost for your drugs, excluding the covered supplemental drugs.
+During this stage, the plan will pay most of the cost for your drugs.
+You will pay:

-- Your share of the cost for a covered drug will be either coinsurance or a copayment, whichever is the larger amount: - \circ either coinsurance of 5% of the cost of the drug - \circ or \$3.95 for a generic drug or a drug that is treated like a generic and \$9.85 for all other drugs. - Our plan pays the rest of the cost. - For the plan's supplemental drugs covered in Tier 2, you pay your cost-sharing amount (see Section 5 for these amounts).
+- Your share of the cost for a covered drug will be either coinsurance or a copayment, whichever is the larger amount: - o either coinsurance of 5% of the cost of the drug

+- \circ or \$4.15 for a generic drug or a drug that is treated like a generic and \$10.35 for all other drugs. - For the plan's supplemental drugs covered in Tier 2, you pay your cost-sharing amount (see Section 5 for these amounts).